qarchive/fuctibash/README.md

 ```

 # Usage
 And you can use fuctibash with fuctibash command!
+You can only use fuctibash in Arch Linux. (or Arch based distros)

 Discord: https://discord.gg/j2DtXtsWFg